The city of Winchester hosts a multitude of festivals throughout the year that inspire, intrigue and enchant thousands of visitors every year.

-Emerging and experienced creative writers should pencil in the Winchester Writers’ Festival in June.
+Emerging and experienced creative writers should pencil in the Writers’ Weekend in July

 Don’t miss Hat Fair in July – the UK’s longest running festival of outdoor arts when Winchester’s High Street welcomes performances of all kinds – from jugglers, fire eaters and trapeze artists to stage theatre – a great day out for the whole family.

 The bi-annual Poetry Festival in October draws from the deep well of contemporary writing and performance, featuring poets from across the UK, Ireland, the USA, Syria, Macedonia and the Caribbean.

 Winchester’s Chamber Music Festival in May offers concerts, discovery sessions and masterclasses.